-Most men get an enlarged prostate as they age.
-The prostate gland grows throughout most of a man's life, first at puberty and then from about age 25 on.
-It usually doesn't cause symptoms before the age of 40.
-But by age 85, up to 90% of men have symptoms.
-Only about a third of men with an enlarged prostate are bothered by symptoms.
+The prostate gland grows throughout a man's life, starting at puberty and again from age 25 onward.
+Typically, there are no symptoms from an enlarged prostate before age 40.
+Up to 90% of men have symptoms of BPH by age 85, but only about one-third of men with BPH symptoms are bothered by the symptoms.

 Ruling Out Prostate Cancer